Deep Neural Networks for Rank-Consistent Ordinal Regression Based On Conditional Probabilities: Experiments

-For method comparisons on the image datasets (MORPH-2, AFAD, and AES), we used ResNet-34~\cite{he2016deep} as the backbone architecture since it is an established architecture that is known to achieve good performance on a variety of image classification datasets.
+For {the main method} comparisons {to other binary extension frameworks for ordinal regression} on the image datasets ({MORPH-2} and AFAD,), we used ResNet34~\cite{he2016deep} as the backbone architecture since it is an established architecture that is known to achieve good performance on a variety of image classification datasets.
+Besides the hyperparameter settings listed in Tables~\ref{tab:hparam-table} and \ref{tab:best-hyperparam}; we adopt all other settings from the ResNet34 paper.

-For the tabular Fireman dataset, we used a simple multilayer perceptron architecture (MLP) with leaky ReLU~\cite{maas2013rectifier} activation functions (negative slope 0.01) and BatchNorm.
+For the tabular Fireman dataset, we used a simple multilayer perceptron architecture (MLP) with leaky ReLU~\cite{maas2013rectifier} activation functions (negative slope 0.01).
 Since the MLP architectures were prone to overfitting, a dropout layer with drop probability 0.2 was added after the leaky ReLU activations in each hidden layer.
 In addition, we used the AdamW~\cite{loshchilov2017decoupled} optimizer with a weight decay rate of 0.2.
 The number of hidden layers (one or two) and the number of units per hidden layer were determined by hyperparameter tuning (see Section~\ref{sec:training} for more details).

-In this paper, we compare the performance of a neural network trained via the rank-consistent CORN approach to both Niu et al.'s~\cite{niu2016ordinal} {OR-NN} method (no rank consistency) and CORAL (rank consistency by using identical weight parameters for all nodes in the output layer).
-In addition, we implement neural network classifiers trained with standard multicategory cross-entropy loss as a baseline, which we refer to as {CE-NN}.
+In this paper, we {focus on} comparing the performance of a neural network trained via the rank-consistent CORN approach to {the two prominent binary extension-based ordinal regression frameworks for deep learning}, the Niu et al.~\cite{niu2016ordinal} {OR-NN} method (no rank consistency) and CORAL (rank consistency by using identical weight parameters for all nodes in the output layer).
+As a performance baseline, we implement neural network classifiers trained with standard multicategory cross-entropy loss as a baseline, which we refer to as {CE-NN}.
 While all methods (CE-NN, OR-NN, CORAL, and CORN) use different loss functions during training, it is worth emphasizing that they can share similar backbone architectures and only require small changes in the output layer.
 For instance, to implement a neural network for ordinal regression using the proposed CORN method, we replaced the network's output layer with the corresponding binary conditional probability task layer.